srvk/DiViMe/docs/source/instructions_for_contributors.md

 The columns are: Type file chnl tbeg tdur ortho stype name conf Slat

 8. If your tool is of the SAD type (SAD or VAD), it only requires sound as input.
-It should return one rttm per audio file, named toolname_sad_filename.rttm, which will look like this:
+It should return one rttm per audio file, named toolnameSad_filename.rttm, which will look like this:

 ```
 SPEAKER	file17	1	0.00	0.77	<NA>	<NA>	speech	<NA>